After Keetongu refuses to change them back into Toa:

 Vezon: *loud enough for everyone to hear* My name is... ah...
 Toa Vezon.
 I'm the Toa of... of...
 Anarchy.

 In Maze of Shadows, when Matau asks why doesn't the Karzahni plant get the vial of energized protodermis itself, the plant replies back that it wasn't created with mobility.

 The Credits Gag at the end of Legends of Metru Nui, which includes fake positions written in Matoran script (for example, "Assistant to Mr. Makuta").

 In one of the books about the Toa Metru, Onewa is attempting to find Ahkmou and get the location of the Great Disk of Stone from him.
 He finds him sitting on top of a very large structure, and while Onewa is running and busting his tail to get to Ahkmou before Nidhiki can, Ahkmou very casually yells down to him, "Hey, Onewa, what gets harder to catch the faster you run?"
-Onewa, who is very much not amused, immediately shouts back, "MY BREATH!"
+Onewa, who is very much not amused, immediately roars back, "MY BREATH!"

 Nidhiki was wonderfully snarky during his appearances.
 Notable examples include: